michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 - Reader intent: Stay informed and entertained by seeing ideological spin from both sides.
 - Personal context: User reads WSJ but wanted a lightweight way to glance at the extremes.

+Hi, I am Mike, thanks for reading my first blog post.
+I wanted a place to talk about some of the tech stuff and other things I work on so decided to create a blog to post about it.
+This post is a summary of the Echo & Chamber project I work on that came from my research project at Georgia Tech.

+Echo & Chamber in its current form provides a daily comparison of how Fox News and MSNBC cover the same stories.
+I personally enjoy getting most of my news from the Wall Street Journal (my happy place is reading it in the sauna at my gym), I also enjoy Morning Brew.
+I believe the highly partisan news outlets are bad, however, many people consume them and I found myself skimming them often to see how each outlet reported the same topic.
+I created Echo & Chamber primarily to automate that process for myself in a format that matched Morning Brew.

+At the time of writing this blog post the copy on echoandchamber.com is more general Left/Right "Break out of your echo chamber", but I am thinking I will change it to be more specific to Fox/MSNBC.
+From a marketing perspective I am not sure telling people they are in an echo chamber is effective, I think instead I need marketing more centered around being interesting.
+Fox News and MSNBC tend to call eachother the boogeyman, liberal people hate Fox News, conservative people hate MSNBC, but I am finding most people regardless of political lean do think the comparison is interesting.

 ---

 ## Connection to Georgia Tech Project